 For those with a loved one who might need some extra help and living alone no longer seems like the best option, it can be difficult to evaluate whether assisted living or in-home care would be the best option.
-Whether the need is high, such as assistance with bathing, eating, medication, or the need is low, such as companionship, daily check-ups, or help preparing meals, either care option may be best.
+Whether the need is high, such as assistance with activities of daily living (bathing, eating, medication management), or the need is low, such as companionship, daily check-ups, or help preparing meals, either care option may be best.
 Many considerations impact the decision.
 From access to medical professionals to opportunities for meaningful social interactions, there’s a lot to take into account.

 One of the considerations is cost.
-While no one likes to think that finances should affect the decision of how to provide care for a loved one, the reality is that everyone’s needs should be taken into account, including those of the family members helping with the cost of care.
+Although no one likes to think that finances should affect the decision of which care services a loved one receives, the reality is that everyone’s needs should be taken into account, including the family members’ helping with the cost of care.

 Let’s explore what factors affect the cost of assisted living versus in-home care, what to consider, and how to calculate the cost for each.

 Factors that Affect the Cost of Assisted Living vs. In-Home Care

 As you would expect, the cost of care itself is dependent on a variety of factors, including the type of care needed, the type of medical providers needed, and where you live.

 There are a variety of care and living options available for your family members as they age.
 A few include: